 - dried parsley flaked

-- Spray a frying pan with non-stick cooking spray.
+- Spray a large skillet with non-stick cooking spray.
 On the stove top, over medium to high heat, brown chicken on both sides (do NOT cook through).
 Set aside.
 Dice when cooled.*You can use raw chicken instead (without browning)

 - Pour in chicken stock, then add cream of chicken soup.